followmyutopia/devextreme-documentation/api-reference/50 Common/utils/events/3 Methods/one(element_eventName_selector_data_handler).md

 ===================================================================

 <!--shortDescription-->
-Attaches an event handler to be executed only once to the specified element.
+Attaches an event handler to be executed only once to the specified elements.
 <!--/shortDescription-->

 <!--paramName1-->element<!--/paramName1-->
 <!--paramType1-->Node|Array<Node><!--/paramType1-->
 <!--paramDescription1-->
-An element to which to attach the handler.
+An HTML element or an array of elements to which to attach the handler.
 <!--/paramDescription1-->

 <!--paramName2-->eventName<!--/paramName2-->